Operation Prairie II

 Operation Prairie II was a U.S. military operation in Quảng Trị Province, South Vietnam that sought to eliminate People's Army of Vietnam (PAVN) forces south of the Demilitarized Zone (DMZ) that took place from 1 February to 18 March 1967.

+The operation was characterized by scattered, limited engagements in the beginning and consistent bombardment of American positions towards the end.
+The United States considered the operation to be a success with 93 Marines killed, compared to 694 PAVN killed.

 Background

 Operation Prairie II was essentially a continuation of the just-concluded Operation Prairie in the same tactical area of operations (TAOR).
-3rd Marine Division deputy commander BG Michael P. Ryan was given responsibility for the area and he controlled 3 infantry battalions, 2 reconnaissance companies and artillery and other supporting units.
-Only 1 infantry battalion was available at any time for mobile operations with the other two battalions occupied with defending the large Marines bases along Route 9.
+3rd Marine Division deputy commander BG Michael P. Ryan was given responsibility for the area, and he controlled 3 infantry battalions, 2 reconnaissance companies and artillery and other supporting units.
+Only 1 infantry battalion was available at any time for mobile operations, with the other two battalions occupied with defending the large Marines bases along Route 9.

 Operation

 The first few weeks of the operation saw little PAVN activity, however PAVN infiltration across the DMZ increased during the Tết ceasefire from 8 to 12 February.
-On 25 February Marine artillery carried out Operation Highrise, bombarding PAVN within and north of the DMZ.
+On 25 February, Marine artillery carried out Operation Highrise, bombarding PAVN within and north of the DMZ.
 The PAVN responded on 27 February with an intensive bombardment of Con Thien and Firebase Gio Linh.

 On the morning of 27 February a Marine reconnaissance patrol operation 5km northwest of Cam Lộ Combat Base attempted to ambush two PAVN soldiers, however the soldiers were the lead elements of a company from the 812th Regiment, 324B Division which quickly surrounded the Marines who then called for support.
 Company L, 3rd Battalion, 4th Marines patrolling with two M48 tanks north of Cam Lộ was sent to support the patrol, but were delayed by thick jungle and then were engaged by PAVN as they crossed a stream, following that engagement one of the tanks lost a track and Company L formed a defensive perimeter.
-Company G, 2nd Battalion, 3rd Marines was then deployed from Camp Carroll to assist the reconnaissance Marines and they were finally able to link up with them at 23:40.
+Company G, 2nd Battalion, 3rd Marines was then deployed from Camp Carroll to assist the reconnaissance Marines, and they were finally able to link up with them at 23:40.